Sync.com vs Dropbox in 2024: Which Cloud Storage Provider Wins?

 Sync.com has just enough flexibility in its service while offering private encryption for everything contained in an account.
 Integration with MS Office helps keep it competitive with cloud storage services focused on collaboration and productivity.
 Additionally, Sync.com’s file versioning is very generous, even on its free plan.

-Dropbox is easily the better choice overall for collaboration and productivity.
+On the other hand, Dropbox has better collaboration and productivity tools.
 It has connections to MS Office and Google Workspace, comes with several homegrown apps and has an app center with additional external connections.

 We Recommend Sync.com if You Want…